 Several experiences are available, among them seated tastings of single-vineyard wines, library-wine explorations, picnics on the patio and, weather permitting, the Stonestreet Mountain Excursion, a tour of the vineyards with tasting and lunch.

-The views are dramatic, as are the cabernet sauvignons; the Cougar Ridge ($75) and Bear Point ($65) bottlings are standouts, and the Estate Cabernet Sauvignon ($45) is outstanding for the price.
+The views are dramatic, as are the cabernet sauvignons; the Cougar Ridge ($75) and Bear Point ($100) bottlings are standouts, and the Estate Cabernet Sauvignon ($100) is outstanding.

 7111 Highway 128, Healdsburg, 707-473-3333, stonestreetwines.com.